cneal05/Engineering_4_Notebook/README.md

 ### Reflection

-To do this assignment I had to remember how to at first code again, but also how to code in circuit python instead of coding like I am coding Arduino, or java.
+To do this assignment I had to first remember how to code again, but also how to code in circuit python instead of coding like I am coding Arduino, or java.
+Remembering how to code was the easy part, because the process had already been put in my mind but I just needed to remember.
+The part that was difficult for me was remembering circuit python code, because last year after we stopped with the circuit python assignments I did not do any code after that point, allowing me to forget it for an entire year.
+Where in Computer science we were learning java and that was what was freshest in my mind.

 &nbsp;